KamilMilewski/km-forum/README.md

         $ git clone https://github.com/KamilMilewski/km-forum.git

 3. Enter forum directory.
-If you cloned it to 'myforym' directory, then:
+If you cloned it to 'myforym' directory, then go:

         $ cd myforum